Rhinoplasty Conveniently located to serve Greater Chicago Area and Cook County

-A Secondary or Repeat Rhinoplasty can be performed at around one year from the previous Rhinoplasty.
-This surgery usually has more risks associated with the surgery because the skin and cartilage are scarred.
+A Secondary or Revision Rhinoplasty can be performed around one year after the previous Rhinoplasty.
+This surgery usually has more risks associated with surgery because the skin and cartilage are scarred.

-The chance of success and improvement lie in the proper diagnosis for the reasons that the deformity is still present.
+The chance of success and improvement lies in the proper diagnosis for the reason that the deformity is still present.
 Sometimes it is an uncorrected problem or sometimes it is caused by the previous surgery.

-Most times additional cartilage and support is needed to the nose and the cartilage is taken from the septum, back of the ear or small portion of the rib.
+Most times additional cartilage and support are needed for the nose and the cartilage is taken from the septum, back of the ear, or a small portion of the rib.

 Dr. Lee has performed many of these Secondary Rhinoplasties and developed experience with using these additional cartilages and operating on noses that have had more than one or two previous surgeries.